yuja/jj/README.md

 ### The working copy is automatically committed

 Jujutsu uses a real commit to represent the working copy.
-Checking out a commit results a new working-copy commit on top of the target commit.
+Checking out a commit results in a new working-copy commit on top of the target commit.
 Almost all commands automatically amend the working-copy commit.

 The working-copy being a commit means that commands never fail because the